ajc158/beeworld/README.md

 the command line (i.e. beeworld2 ../myfile.xml 50092).
 See, I told you it was research code...

 If you are interested then have a play and add Issues to the tracker if there are any questions!

+Note: the renderer is threaded into 4 quarters, but is still not going to be super-optimal.
+There is no Octree or anything sensible, so your speed will go down rapidly with more objects in the scene.
+I don't use a GPU as the goal is to be using that for the models... feel free to optimise and throw me a pull request!